aaronicsubstances/kabomu-php/README.md

 # Kabomu Library for PHP

-This is a port of the Kabomu library originally written in C#.NET to PHP 8.1 and above.
+This is a port of the Kabomu library originally written in C#.NET to PHP 8.1.30 and above (first tested with PHP CLI 8.3.6 and Ubuntu 24.04.1 LTS).

 In a nutshell, Kabomu enables building quasi web applications that can connect endpoints within localhost and even within an OS process, through IPC mechanisms other than TCP.